-If you have a problem on the job — The first thing you should do is talk to your union steward of representative.
+If you have a problem on the job, the first thing you should do is talk to your Union Steward or Representative.

 The company may have House Rules, Standards of Conduct, Dress Codes and work policies that are separate from the union contract.
-These are the company’s rules — however, the union may get involved if you are disciplined as a result of any of these rules or if these rules are unfairly applied, unreasonable, or unrelated to the business objectives of the company.
+These are the company’s rules; however, the union may get involved if you are disciplined as a result of any of these rules or if these rules are unfairly applied, are unreasonable, or unrelated to the business objectives of the company.

 If you are given an oral or written warning or are disciplined by management, you should contact your union representative immediately.
 You have a right to ask for a union representative, if you are called into a meeting with management and you believe the meeting may result in disciplinary action.

 The company may not discipline or discharge any employee except for just and proper cause.
 Just and proper cause involves the following principles:

 1. The company must give the employee forewarning or foreknowledge of the possible or probable disciplinary action as a result of the employee’s conduct.